-There’s a time when families must realize that the deadly demise of our actions sometimes come from great pain.
+Sweeties Pies Andre Montgomery, 21; was tragically shot and killed in St. Louis.
+Undoubtedly, there’s a time when families must realize; that the deadly demise of our actions sometimes come from great pain.
 This news comes as a total shock that the OWN network reality TV show”Welcome To Sweetie Pies” star Tim Norman has been charged with conspiring the murder of his deceased brothers son for the cash out of a $450,000 insurance policy.

-The son of Robbie Montgomery(former backup singer for Ike and Tina Turner), James Timothy Norman, 41 was arrested in his home Tuesday after being charged with conspiracy to use interstate commerce facilities to delegate a murder-for-hire, resulting in the murder of Andre Montgomery, according to U.S. Attorney.
+The son of Robbie Montgomery(former backup singer for Ike and Tina Turner); James Timothy Norman, 41 was arrested in his home Tuesday after being charged with conspiracy to use interstate commerce facilities to delegate a murder-for-hire; resulting in the murder of Andre Montgomery, [his deceased brother’s son]; according to U.S. Attorney.

-In the days leading up to Montgomery’s death, Norman flew to St. Louis from his home in Los Angeles, and Ellis travelled to St. Louis from her home in Memphis, according to the criminal complaint filed Tuesday in U.S. District Court.
+Moreover, in the days leading up to Montgomery’s death; Norman flew to St. Louis from his home in Los Angeles; and Ellis travelled to St. Louis from her home in Memphis, according to the criminal complaint filed Tuesday in U.S. District Court.

 On the day Andre was murdered, Ellis used a temporary phone to track Montgomery’s location, then she immediately placed a call to Norman, according to reports.

-Ellis’ phone location placed her near Montgomery at the time of his death, according to the complaint.
-Immediately following the murder, Ellis placed another call, then began travelling back to Memphis.
-Ellis later deposited more than $9,000 in cash into various bank accounts, prosecutors say.
-A week after the killing, Norman contacted the life insurance company in an attempt to collect on his nephew’s policy.
+Ellis’ phone location placed her near Montgomery at the time of his death; according to the complaint.
+Meanwhile, immediately following the murder; Ellis placed another call; just before heading back to Memphis.
+Once there, she later deposited more than $9,000 in cash into various bank accounts; prosecutors say.
+But it doesn’t stop there.
+A week after the killing; Norman contacted the life insurance company in an attempt to collect on his nephew’s policy.